Mumbai Marathon: Inspiration Medal

 The inspiration medal is an award that started in 2018, when Tata Group took control of the event.
-The initiative was to increase participation and encourage marathoners to complete the marathon run (42 K.m.).The medal has two sides, and it reads the finisher on one side and the inspiration on the other.
+The initiative was to increase participation and encourage marathoners to complete the marathon run (42 km).The medal has two sides, and it reads the finisher on one side and the inspiration on the other.
 Hence, it helps to share the joy of winning with their inspiration.

 Organization

 Mumbai Marathon is the property of Procam International Pvt.
 Ltd., a Mumbai-based sports management company.
-Procam International also owns other road races in India such as the Airtel Delhi Half Marathon, Tata Consultancy Services World 10K Bangalore, and Tata Steel Kolkata 25K.
+Procam International also owns other road races in India such as the Vedanta Delhi Half Marathon, Tata Consultancy Services World 10K Bangalore, and Tata Steel World 25K Kolkata.

 The Race

 The six categories cater to different participants.
 They are the Marathon (42.195 km), Half Marathon (21.097 km), Dream Run (6 km), Senior Citizens Event (4.3 km), and Champions with Disability Event (2.4 km).
-The Timed 10K has been introduced from the 2018 edition of the Mumbai Marathon.
+The Open 10K has been introduced from the 2018 edition of the Mumbai Marathon.

 The marathon starts opposite Chhatrapati Shivaji Terminus Mumbai.
 It passes many of the city's iconic locations such as Flora Fountain, Marine Drive, Chowpatty, Haji Ali, Mahim Church, and the Bandra–Worli Sea Link.
 The London marathon winner and the secretary of the Association of International Marathons and Distance Races, Hugh Jones, is the race director.